NCICCGPO/gdan-tmp-models/README.md

 We would like to thank the National Cancer Institute for the support.

 # Troubleshooting
-See [Common Issues and How to Fix](tutorial/error_messages.md) for common error messages.
+See [How to Fix Common Issues](tutorial/error_messages.md) for common error messages.

 # Maintainers
 Current maintainers: